Ankr-network/ankr-docs/pages/staking/delegated-staking/mgno/faq.md

 To avoid looses of staked mGNO we made insurance system, each Node Provider has insurance pool with locked mGNO.
 This mGNO will be used to cover provider's slashing.

-###  Where can I get mGMO?
+###  Where can I get mGNO?
-As getting mGMO is a multistep process, you're better off reading how to get it in the [mGMO staking guide](/staking/delegated-staking/mgno/stake/).
+As getting mGNO is a multistep process, you're better off reading how to get it in the [mGNO staking guide](/staking/delegated-staking/mgno/stake/).

 ### What is the minimum and maximum amount of mGNO I can stake?
 * Minimum — 0.00001 mGNO.